cturra/home-assistant-config/README.md

  \* *I was having some issues with Zigbee mesh stability when running the Sinopé thermostat alongside the Xiaomi devices.
 From my understanding this is because Xiaomi doesn't completely comply with the Zigbee standards.
-I've decided to seperate them onto different Zigbee2MQTT servers and this seems to have addressed the issue with my lager mesh.
+I've decided to seperate them onto different Zigbee networks and this seems to have addressed the issue with my larger mesh.
 Important note, I am carefully running these networks on channels far away from one another.*